UofSC experts: Environment, climate change and conservation

 Xuefeng "Nick" Peng can discuss how microorganisms affect climate change (including consumption and production of greenhouse gases) and how they will be affected by climate change and other human activities.
 He studies both coastal/estuarine systems such as salt marshes and open ocean systems such as the oxygen minimum zones.
 His work offers a novel perspective on how marine microbial communities respond to environmental changes including pollution, warming and deoxygenation.
 To arrange an interview, contact Bryan Gentry, firstname.lastname@example.org.

-Distinguished research professor Jennifer R. Pournelle can discuss sustainability in the face of climatic stress at scales from decades to thousands of years.
+Jennifer R. Pournelle, a distinguished research professor, can discuss sustainability in the face of climatic stress at scales from decades to thousands of years.
 Her expertise lies in understanding how human actions shape the environment around them in ways that either support urban adaptation or trigger "collapse" of the food- and resource systems on which cities depend.
 To arrange an interview, contact Bryan Gentry, email@example.com.

 Lori Ziolkowski specializes in biogeochemistry, geochemistry and climate change.
 She can speak about the importance of climate action due to imbalances in the global carbon cycle and how we can tackle this thorny problem at the state and local level.
 Her current work focuses on the importance of meaningful action at the municipal level.
 In addition to teaching courses about climate change and marine science, Ziolkowski is chair of Columbia's Climate Protection Action Committee.
 To arrange an interview, contact Bryan Gentry, firstname.lastname@example.org.